ashifdeveloper/HotelManagement-Class-Project/README.md

   - Input: `HotelRoom` object representing the new room.
   - Output: A string indicating the result of the room addition process.

-### 3. Repository

-- No specific functions mentioned in the provided code snippet.

 ### 4. Database Design